 The variable name is in the first column and its value is in the second.
 The corresponding buttons below the table allow you to add, edit and delete these variables.

-When a variable has many values you should press it to see all these prices.
+When a variable has many values you must click edit to see all of these values.

 Using the Path variable